 2. x86 Assembly and Call Stack

-This section reviews some relevant concepts from CS 61C and introduces x86 assembly, which is different from the RISC-V assembly taught in 61C.
+We provide an overview of x86 assembly, which is a little different from the RISC-V assembly taught in CS 61C.

 2.1.
 Number representation